Sheridan Morley: Legacy

 Morley's life was posthumously celebrated on 22 May 2007 with a gala afternoon performance at the Gielgud Theatre, organised by his widow Ruth Leon, with contributions and performances by friends and colleagues, including Liz Robertson, Edward Fox, Jenny Seagrove, Cameron Mackintosh, Patricia Hodge, Michael Law and Annabel Leventon.

 Morley's archive is held by Kingston University, London.
 The Sheridan Morley Prize for Theatre Biography, last won by Stephen Sondheim in 2012, was founded in his memory but ceased to function in 2014.

 Personal life

 Morley's first marriage was to Margaret Gudejko, whom he met in Hawaii, in 1965; the couple had three children together and divorced in 1990.
 Ruth Leon, the critic and television producer, became his second wife in 1995.
 Morley and Leon had known each other since 1960.
 She had gone to Oxford to meet a friend who was attending the university, and was introduced to Morley.
 The two maintained a platonic friendship from then on before, decades later, deciding to divorce their spouses and get married.

-Morley suffered a stroke in November 2002, the effects of which were described in her 2011 book by his wife as exacerbating a bipolar disorder – an observation challenged at the time by his three children, his two siblings and his many close friends and admirers.
+In 2011, Leon published a memoir of her husband, But What Comes After..., in which she stated that Morley suffered a stroke in November 2002, the effects of which exacerbated a bipolar disorder.

-Ruth Leon's memoir of her husband, But What Comes After..., was published in 2011.